Theanine Supplement

 The answer is l-theanine.

 Scientific studies performed using electroencephalography discovered that it decaffeinates tea naturally.
-If about 8 times more is given than caffeine, the effects of caffeine is completely blunted.
+If about 8 times more theanine is given than caffeine, the effect of the caffeine is completely blunted.

 4. Unique In Tea?